Eighteenth-Century Popular Culture

 About The Book

-This book is a carefully annotated selection of eighteenth-century writings about popular culture.
+This collection makes available what was once popular but has long been buried.
 During the eighteenth century popular culture assumed a peculiar importance.
 In the early part of the century high and low cultures often collided.
 Later in the century politeness more and more required the distancing of genteel from vulgar amusements.
-This collection rediscovers some of the energies of the low and the vulgar in the period by examining particular themes (crime religious enthusiasm popular politics for example) and telling particular stories (the career of a notorious criminal the exploits of a religious sect John Wilkes and the crowd).
+This carefully annotated selection rediscovers some of the energies of the low and the vulgar in the period.
+It examines particular themes (crime religious enthusiasm popular politics for example) by telling particular stories (the career of a notorious criminal the exploits of a religious sect John Wilkes and the crowd).
 It also illustrates how the very idea of popular culture was formed in the period providing examples of the ways in which it was discussed both by those who were fearful of it and those who were fascinated by it.

 Piracy-free